PenguinCloud/WaddleBot-Core/docs/BuiltInModules.md

 # Always on PreBuilt In
+All built in commands will start with a ! , while "marketplace" modules will start with a hashtag (#)
 ## Tag: Community <name>
 ### Specifics:
 * Manage <action> - Manages communities which you have access to!
 Common Actions: